GreatApe42069/Dogecoin_improvements/README.md

 ## Implementation:

-*The provided C++ code in **"Energy_consumption_switch_to_pos.cpp"** demonstrates how to switch to the Proof-of-Stake consensus algorithm for energy-efficient transaction validation in the Dogecoin network.*
+*The provided C++ code in `Energy_consumption_switch_to_pos.cpp` demonstrates how to switch to the Proof-of-Stake consensus algorithm for energy-efficient transaction validation in the Dogecoin network.*

 # Usage Instructions:
 ***Follow these steps to integrate the provided energy consumption improvement code into your Dogecoin project:**